diego773/monday/README.md

 -under Value - enter points

-Click -send- and you should see a -Status:200 OK response.
+Click send and you should see a Status:200 OK response.

 ![spendpoints](./images/spendpoints.gif)